kudobuilder/kudo/keps/0004-add-testing-infrastructure.md

 1. Dockerfile builds (this requires all dependencies in the vendor folder)
 1. All integration tests pass.

-Perform the same set of tests after merging master into the branch.
+Perform the same set of tests after merging main into the branch.

-#### Master Branch
+#### Main Branch

 ##### Tests

-The master branch will run all the same tests that pull requests do as well as the complete set of operator tests.
+The main branch will run all the same tests that pull requests do as well as the complete set of operator tests.

 ##### Pushes

-Once merged into master a build process occurs to deploy the latest image at `kudobuilder/controller:latest`
+Once merged into main a build process occurs to deploy the latest image at `kudobuilder/controller:latest`

 ##### Schedule